Skip to main content

 - COLLAPSE + EXPAND

-Can policy owners make changes to their product or policy following the transfer?
+Can policy holders make changes to their product or policy following the transfer?

-• Yes, policy owners can make changes to their policy at any time as normal.
+• Yes.
+Policy holders can make changes to their policy at any time as normal and as per their existing terms and conditions.

 Can I expect the same level of service?

-• The experience that both AIAA and CommInsure Life deliver today will continue tomorrow.
-Our priority is to make this transition as seamless as possible and maintain or enhance all current service experiences.
+• The experience that both AIAA and Resolution Life deliver today will continue tomorrow.
+Our priority is to make the transfer as seamless as possible.

-If new policy owners purchase a policy from CMLA during the period between the Court confirmation and the transfer effective date, what will happen?
+If new policy holders purchase a policy from AIAA during the period between the Court confirmation and the transfer effective date, what will happen?

-• New policy owners will be informed of the transfer of their policies upon receiving their welcome letter.
+• New policy holders will be informed of the transfer of their policies with their welcome letter.

 Will banking or payment arrangements for premiums change?